JOwen-ster/canvasbotworkshop/README.md

 Under `Install Link`, there is a link you send to others.
 When clicked, that user can add your bot with all the permissions you selected to any server they have the `Manage Server` permission in (or it will not appear under the list of servers when adding).

-### Before we get coding...
+## Getting Your Bots Moat Recent Token
 > [!IMPORTANT]
 > Go to the `Bot` tab.
 > Click `Reset Token` near the top of the page

+> [!IMPORTANT]
-# ***__COPY AND SAVE THIS TOKEN SOMEWHERE SECURE AND SOMEWHERE YOU CAN ACCESS IT__***
+> ### **COPY AND SAVE THIS TOKEN SOMEWHERE SECURE AND SOMEWHERE YOU CAN ACCESS IT**

 > [!CAUTION]
-> # **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
+> ### **THIS TOKEN IS HOW TO CONNECT TO YOUR APPLICATION WITH CODE, NO ONE NEEDS ANYTHING ELSE TO CONNECT/LOG INTO YOUR BOT EXCEPT THE MOST RECENT TOKEN.
 NEVER POST IT OR YOU RISK YOUR BOT GETTING HIGHJACKED**

 > [!CAUTION]
-> If you do not type `.env` in your `.gitignore` file, (the `.env` file is where you should put your token) , then GitHub bots **will** scrape your token (it has happened to me) and may use it.
+> If you do not type `.env` in your `.gitignore` file, (the `.env` file is where you should put your token) , then GitHub bots **__will__** scrape your token (it has happened to me) and may use it.
 Discord will hopefully send you a message very fast saying they caught it and reset it since they are also scraping for Discord Bot Tokens to watch out for you and keeping your bots secure :)

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop_2024/assets/111905194/79737d0c-b11f-4ee2-a0e2-f23a2d7f92f7)